 Help & Support

-We are happy to look over job adverts for potential discrimination issues and we can help our clients with sample skill–based questions etc. Alternatively we are happy to offer a personalized recruitment service.
-Our services may range from a stand-alone service to a fully outsourced recruitment.
-Please give us a call to discuss.
+We are happy to look over job adverts for potential discrimination issues and we can help our clients with sample skill–based questions etc. Alternatively we are happy to offer a personalised recruitment service.
+Read more about our Recruitment Services.

 Please bear in mind that if a discrimination related dispute is apparent or a complaint is made or you think might be made, please contact us straight away.

 If you’re thinking of outsourcing your HR, payroll or employment law needs, why not contact myHRdept?
 Call us on 01628 820515, email us at email@example.com to discuss your requirements, or contact us via our website and we’ll call you back.